maksymovchynnikov/EventCalc-SHiP/README.md

 - Adding cascade production from kaons and light mesons for HNLs, Higgs-like scalars, dark photons.
 - Adding more sophisticated simulation codes (such as the machinery to simulate HNL-anti-HNL oscillations).
 - Introduce individual identifiers for various LLPs (currently, it is 12345678).
+- Add the possibility to sample LLPs solely within the azimuthal acceptance (as it is done in the `EventCalc` module in the [SensCalc repository](https://github.com/maksymovchynnikov/SensCalc)).